j0nesma/ecg/README.md

     ```base
     ./mvnw spring-boot:run
     ```
-    1. At start up the code will populate the database with the CSV provided this happens in EcgApplicationTests and uses the customer populator
+    1. At start up the code will populate the database with the CSV provided this happens in esgApplicationTests and uses the customer populator

 This application will pick up the "test-data.csv" file from the /src directory to change this. go to /resources/application.properties